-DNP Program (BSN to DNP Tracks and Post-Master's DNP Tracks)
+DNP Program (BSN to DNP, Post-Master's DNP and Combined Post-Master's DNP with APRN Certificate)

-Maintaining Minimum Academic Requirements Grades are reviewed each semester and progression is determined by the Executive Directors, DNP Directors, and DNP Council.
+Grades are reviewed each semester and progression is determined by the Associate Dean/Department Chair, DNP Directors, and DNP Council.

-- DNP students must maintain a 3.0 GPA with grades of "B" or above in all doctoral courses - Students receiving a "C" or lower in a doctoral course are eligible to repeat the same course one time only pursuant to recommendation of course faculty. - Students earning an overall cumulative GPA or a semester GPA less than a 3.0 in the semester of graduation are ineligible for graduation. - Students with a cumulative or semester GPA below 3.0 are placed on academic probation.
+- DNP students must maintain a 3.0 GPA with grades of "B" or above in all doctoral courses. - Students receiving a "C" or lower in a doctoral course are eligible to repeat the same course one time only pursuant to recommendation of course faculty. - Students earning an overall cumulative GPA or a semester GPA less than a 3.0 in the semester of graduation are ineligible for graduation. - Students with a cumulative or semester GPA below 3.0 are placed on academic probation.